 The idea is to give you a guideline to stay on track and avoid wasting valuable time.
 Maintaining a website is a long-term project, so it’s important to avoid taking too many detours!

-If you are planning to redesign your website, try out AssoConnect’s website tool - specifically designed for nonprofits to maximize their website’s potential.
+If you are planning to create or redesign your website, try out AssoConnect’s website tool - specifically created for nonprofits to maximize their website’s potential.
+Also, check out the best nonprofit websites for some inspiration.